What is hepatitis?

 - Direct contact with open sores of an infected person

-- Pregnant women infected with the virus passing it to their babies at birth.
+- Pregnant people infected with the virus passing it to their babies at birth.

 The hepatitis B virus is NOT spread by casual contact such as hugging, or by sneezing, coughing, or sharing food and drinks.
 Hepatitis B is also not spread by breast feeding.